Monash University: Indonesia

 The Monash University, Indonesia, opened its doors in October 2021, focusing on postgraduate programs offering master's degree and PhDs.
-Currently the campus offers several Master's degree programs including: Data Science, Cybersecurity, Urban Design, Business Innovation, Public Policy & Management, Marketing & Digital Communications, Public Health, and Sustainability.
+Currently the campus offers several master's degree programs including: Data Science, Cybersecurity, Urban Design, Business Innovation, Public Policy & Management, Marketing & Digital Communications, Public Health, and Sustainability.
 The campus is located in BSD City, Tangerang, Banten.

-The campus plans to expand to undergraduate courses from July 2026, with bachelor degrees in design, digital business, and information technology.
+The campus plans to expand to undergraduate courses from July 2026, with bachelor's degrees in design, digital business, and information technology.

 Former campuses

 Gippsland

-As part of the university's expansion in the 1990s, Monash took over the operations of the Gippsland Institute of Advanced Education in 1990.
+In 1990, Gippsland College of Higher Education merged with Monash University and was renamed Monash University Gippsland College on July 1, 1990.

 The Gippsland campus provided courses via distance education.
 However, between 2005 and 2010, many of these programs were transferred to city campuses, thus losing their appeal to regional areas.
 At its peak enrolment in 2007, the campus was home to 2,000 on-campus students, 5,000 off-campus students and nearly 400 staff.
 The campus was located in the Latrobe Valley town of Churchill.
 Until 2014, it was the only non-metropolitan campus of Monash University.

 The Gippsland campus had on-campus accommodation including the self-catering West House and East House.

 Ballarat University joined with Monash University's Gippsland campus to form a new regional university known as Federation University Australia from 1 January 2014, so this campus is no longer part of Monash.